 Roots Wood Fire

-Although the focus is pizza, the restaurant does offer tasty salads, like a Waldorf Salad that comes with apple, grapes, celery, arugula, walnuts, creamy apple vinaigrette, and gorgonzola cheese.
+Although the focus is pizza, the restaurant does offer tasty salads, like a Waldorf Salad that comes with apples, grapes, celery, arugula, walnuts, creamy apple vinaigrette, and gorgonzola cheese.

 If you are craving an artisanal pizza made with fresh ingredients, Roots Wood Fire is one of the best restaurants in Coeur d’Alene for Italian fare of the pie variety.